tinode/chat/README.md

 * For support, general questions, discussions post to [https://groups.google.com/d/forum/tinode](https://groups.google.com/d/forum/tinode).
 * For bugs and feature requests [open an issue](https://github.com/tinode/chat/issues/new/choose).

+## Helping out

+* Consider buying paid support: https://tinode.co/support.html
+* If you are a software developer, send us your pull requests with bug fixes and feature requests.
+* If you use the app and discover bugs or missing features, please let us know by filing bug reports and feature requests.
+* If you speak a language other than English, you can translate the apps into your language.
+* If you are a UI/UX expert, help us polish the app UI.
+* Let people know about Tinode: write a blog post or an article about Tinode, share your findings and experiences at a conference, install it at work and let your colleagues use it.

 ## Public service